jusjusjus/noise-in-dpsgd-2020/README.md

 By not prividing a checkpoint or 'MNIST', you will compute the inception score of the MNIST testing set.

+## Reproduce Results from the Paper

+In /experiments we provide a number of bash scripts that will run the experiments to reproduce the data we show in our paper.
+The results may slightly differ because we use different seeds.
+That is intended because we believe that the essence of the result should not rely on the precise numerical outcome.

 ## Authors

 * Justus Schwabedal